PriyankaChandrakanthan/PriyankaChandrakanthan/README.md

 - 👋 Hi, I’m @PriyankaChandrakanthan
 - 👩🏾‍💻 I'm a Software Engineering Undergraduate and currently in my 1st year.
-- 👀 I’m interested in **frontend developement**, and love to create beautiful and performant products with delightful user interfaces.
+- 👀 I’m interested in **frontend development**, and love to create beautiful and performant products with delightful user interfaces.
 - 💞️ I’m looking to collaborate on small projects to improve my skills step by step.
 - 📫 You can reach me on priyanka.chandrakanthan247@gmail.com